jonzink/EDI_Vetter_unplugged/README.md

 >>> model = transitleastsquares(Time, Flux)
 >>> tlsOut = model.power()
 ```
 Now you can set up the EDI-Vetter Unplugged parameters object with the TLS output object.
-For a quick start you can enter:
+For a quick-start you can enter:
 ```
 >>> params=EDI.parameters(tlsOut)
 ```
-For a more detailed analysis you can provide additional information about your search:
+For a more detailed analysis, you can provide additional information about your search:
 ```
 >>> params=EDI.parameters(tlsOut, limbDark=[0.48, 0.19], impact=0, snrThreshold=7, minTransit=3)
 ```
-Here you can enter quadratic limb darkening values, the transit impact parameter, your desired SNR threshold, and/or the minimum number of transits considered for a valid detection.
-The default values have been listed in the example.
+Here you have the option to provide the quadratic limb darkening values, the transit impact parameter, the desired SNR threshold, and/or the minimum number of transits considered for a valid detection.
+The default values have been listed in the example above.

 Now you can run all of the vetting metrics on the signal
 ```
 >>> params=EDI.Go(params)
 ```
-Once completed, EDI-Vetter unplugged will print out a vetting report:
+Once completed, EDI-Vetter Unplugged will print out a vetting report:
 ```
  ___________ _____      _   _      _   _
 |  ___|  _  \_   _|    | | | |    | | | |